 What happens to my diabetes when I am unwell?

 When a person with diabetes is unwell the sugar level in the blood tends to increase.
 This can happen even with a very mild illness such as the common cold.
 The blood sugar (glucose) may go up even if you are not eating properly or are being sick (vomiting) or have loose or watery poo (diarrhoea).
-The increase in blood sugar may make you very dry (dehydrated).
+The increase in blood sugar may make you very lacking in fluid in the body (dehydrated).